BLOG

 Looking beyond the labels

-‘Asylum seeker’ and ‘refugee’ are often misused as buzzwords in political discourse.
+‘Asylum seeker’, ‘people seeking asylum’ and ‘refugee’ are often misused as buzzwords in political discourse.
 Whilst the labels are relevant to legal processes, it is important to remember the human beings behind those words.
 People coming to Australia seeking protection – whether they arrive with or without visas – are entitled to our care and respect.
 Leaving behind one’s home and family in search of a safer life is not a decision made lightly, and the process of receiving permanent protection should be fair, equal, and humane.

 asylum seekers and refugees deserve our care ad respect